mattheww/gomill/gomill_docs/errors.rst

 filename and game name (``GN``), the :ref:`log files <logging>`, the live display, and so on.

-For playoffs, game ids are made up from the :setting:`matchup id <id>` and the number of the game within the matchup; for example, the first game played might be ``0_0`` or ``0_000`` (depending on the value of :setting:`number_of_games`).
+For playoffs, game ids are made up from the :pl-setting:`matchup id <id>` and the number of the game within the matchup; for example, the first game played might be ``0_0`` or ``0_000`` (depending on the value of :pl-setting:`number_of_games`).

 Details of scoring